RodMo97/identifying-phishing-attempts/README.md

 # Code Inspection

 The URL button is another artificate that was highlighted at the beginning of collection process.

-The sender is masquerading as the IRS and is actively trying to get the recipient of the email to fill out the attached PDF and submitting information to the
-URL that the "Submit Now" button is attached to.
+The sender is masquerading as the IRS and is actively trying to get the recipient of the email to fill out the attached document and submitting information to the URL that the "Submit Now" button is attached to.

-How do I know that the URL will direct to an URL not owned by the IRS?
-Firstly, the IRS will never ask for sensitive information over email and secondly, checking the developer code will tell you want URL the "Submit Now" button is associated with.
+How do I know that the link will direct to an URL not owned by the IRS?
+Firstly, the IRS will never ask for sensitive information over email and and secondly, checking the developer code will tell you what URL the "Submit Now" button is associated with.

 ### Developer Code Example
 <img width="1331" alt="Screenshot 2023-11-07 at 5 02 53 PM" src="https://github.com/RodMo97/identifying-phishing/assets/124803297/1b29c370-fe28-4930-8cfb-ea104767bb6f">